The White Mercedes: Plot summary

-This book is split into three parts: the first deals with Chris' first meeting of Jenny, the second with his search for her, and the third with the tragic ending.
+This book is split into three parts: the first deals with Chris's first meeting of Jenny, the second with his search for her, and the third with the tragic ending.
 The first sentence gives away the doomed nature of the book: Chris Marshall met the girl he was going to kill on a warm Oxford evening....

 The seventeen-year-old main character, Chris, works for a lighting company in Oxford, England.
 While rigging up a party he inadvertently rescues a beautiful young woman in a white dress from upper class thugs.
 Smitten, he looks for her, but she has disappeared into the night, leaving the white dress in a boat shed.
 Before she goes, however, he finds out that her name is Jenny, and that she had gatecrashed the party.
 The thugs' leader, Piers, recognised her and was threatening to turn her in, unless she slept with him.

 He then searches for her for many weeks, and eventually finds her squatting in an empty house with two friends (not, as he fears, lovers).
 He asks her out on a date, and she accepts, much to his joy.
 After this, he goes to his father's house (his parents have divorced three weeks ago; their emotionless parting chills him), and meets his mistress, his secretary Diane.
 She asks him how his mother is, hoping that she hasn't forced her to suicide by taking her husband away from her.
 Chris tells her that she has a boyfriend, called Mike, and she is feeling much better.

 His father mentions that they are going abroad for a weekend together, and asks him if he would house sit for them.
 Of course, Chris agrees, and plans to bring Jenny there for a romantic weekend, as his father would be having in Paris.
 After another date (in which they ironically see Romeo and Juliet) Chris asks Jenny to spend the weekend with him at his father's house after they kiss passionately in the park.
 She says that she will be there.

 Meanwhile, we hear about Jenny's past at the hands of her abusive father.
 She comes from Yorkshire (and still retains a Northern accent), and after suffering at his hands very literally leaves home on the morning of her sixteenth birthday.
 The story is set a year later.